senseexcel/senseexcel/README.md

 ### 2.1 Who We Are

-akquinet AG is a stock corporation headquartered in Hamburg, Germany with approximately 900 employees.
+akquinet AG is a stock corporation headquartered in Hamburg, Germany with over 1000 employees.
 We offer a wide range of IT and BI implementation services including Enterprise Resource Planning (ERP) systems utilizing Microsoft and SAP, custom ERP development using JAVA as well as managed hosting services. akquinet's Business Intelligence team is located in Jena, Germany is and responsible for development of the Sense Excel product line.

 ### 2.2 Why We Do What We Do